H2S (radar)

-A photograph of the H2S display taken during an attack on Cologne – the annotations were added later for post attack analysis.
-The river Rhine is visible snaking from top to lower right.
+A photograph of the H2S display taken during an attack on Cologne – the annotations were added later for post-attack analysis.
+The Rhine is visible snaking from top to lower right.

 H2S was the first airborne, ground scanning radar system.
 It was developed for the Royal Air Force's Bomber Command during World War II to identify targets on the ground for night and all-weather bombing.
 This allowed attacks outside the range of the various radio navigation aids like Gee or Oboe, which were limited to about 350 km of range from various base stations.
 It was also widely used as a general navigation system, allowing landmarks to be identified at long range.

 In March 1941, experiments with an early aircraft interception radar based on the 9.1 cm wavelength, (3 GHz) cavity magnetron revealed that different objects have very different radar signatures; water, open land and built-up areas of cities and towns all produced distinct returns.
 In January 1942, a new team was set up to combine the magnetron with a new scanning antenna and plan position indicator display.
 The prototype's first use in April confirmed that a map of the area below the aircraft could be produced using radar.
 The first systems went into service in early 1943 as the H2S Mark I and H2S Mark II, as well as ASV Mark III.